vanducng/datafold-docs/docs/os_diff/how_to_use.md

   - `-w`, `--where` - An additional 'where' expression to restrict the search space.
   - `--conf`, `--run` - Specify the run and configuration from a TOML file. (see below)
   - `--no-tracking` - data-diff sends home anonymous usage data.
 Use this to disable it.
-  - `-a`, `--algorithm` `[auto|joindiff|hashdiff]` - Force algorithm choice

-**Same-DB diff only:**
+  **The following two options are not available when using the pre release In-DB feature:**

+  - `--bisection-threshold` - Minimal size of segment to be split.
+Smaller segments will be downloaded and compared locally.
+  - `--bisection-factor` - Segments per iteration.
+When set to 2, it performs binary search.

+**In-DB commands, available in pre release only:**
   - `-m`, `--materialize` - Materialize the diff results into a new table in the database.
                             If a table exists by that name, it will be replaced.
                             Use `%t` in the name to place a timestamp.
                             Example: `-m test_mat_%t`
   - `--assume-unique-key` - Skip validating the uniqueness of the key column during joindiff, which is costly in non-cloud dbs.
   - `--sample-exclusive-rows` - Sample several rows that only appear in one of the tables, but not the other.
 Use with `-s`.
   - `--materialize-all-rows` -  Materialize every row, even if they are the same, instead of just the differing rows.
   - `--table-write-limit` - Maximum number of rows to write when creating materialized or sample tables, per thread.
 Default=1000.

-**Cross-DB diff only:**
-  - `--bisection-threshold` - Minimal size of segment to be split.
-Smaller segments will be downloaded and compared locally.
-  - `--bisection-factor` - Segments per iteration.
-When set to 2, it performs binary search.
+  - `-a`, `--algorithm` `[auto|joindiff|hashdiff]` - Force algorithm choice